DimplyBarkha/gajendra-profecialinks/src/library/product/search/README.md

 #### `<link rel="next">`

-This is supported out of the box.
+This is supported out of the box, and you don't need any configuration.

 ### Next link/button